edwudw/comp6080-ass2-backend/README.md

 python3 run.py # This will start the server, you do this each time you want it to run
 ```

+Note: You must be using at least python 3.6.
+If using the CSE machines, just using "python3" will provide the appropriate version.

 ## Other notes

 Note: You are welcome to use `virtualenv` to isolate these dependencies to the particular project.
 This is not required in this course, though, and is not required.